wechto/paper/README.md

   :curly_loop: [Robust Imitation Learning from Noisy Demonstrations](https://arxiv.org/pdf/2010.10181.pdf) :fire:  :volcano:

   In this paper, we first theoretically show that robust imitation learning can be achieved by optimizing a classification risk with a symmetric loss.
 Based on this theoretical finding, we then propose a new imitation learning method that optimizes the classification risk by effectively combining pseudo-labeling with co-training.

+  :curly_loop: [Imitation Learning from Imperfect Demonstration](http://proceedings.mlr.press/v97/wu19a/wu19a.pdf) :fire: :volcano: :+1:  ​

+  a novel approach that utilizes confidence scores, which describe the quality of demonstrations. two-step importance weighting imitation learning (2IWIL) and generative adversarial imitation learning with imperfect demonstration and confidence (IC-GAIL), based on the idea of reweighting.

+   ​